rememberSoftwares/yacana/README.md

 ### Configuring the LLM internal settings

-LLMs have settings that can be tweaked through Ollama but also many inference servers.
+For advanced users, Yacana provides a way to tweak the LLM runtime behavior!
 For instance, lowering the `temperature` setting makes the model less creative in its responses.
 On the contrary, raising this setting will make the LLM more chatty and creative.
 Yacana provides you with a class that exposes all the possible LLM properties.
 Look at them [here]() @todo url and if you need a good explanation of each of them I would recommend the [excellent video](https://youtu.be/QfFRNF5AhME?si=lpSYUq2WoidYiqzP) Matt Williams did on this subject.

-These settings are set at the Agent level so that you can have the same model used by two separate agents and have them behave differently.
+ℹ️ These settings are set at the Agent level so that you can have the same model used by two separate agents and have them behave differently.

 We use the [ModelSettings]() @todo url class to configure the settings we need.